yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ## Deployment

-For strategies that will be used with multiple different asset's it is recommended to build a factory, that can be deployed once and then all strategies can be deployed on chain using the factory.
+For strategies that will be used with multiple different asset's, it is recommended to build a factory, that can be deployed once.
+Then, all strategies can be deployed on chain using the factory.

 **Cloning is not recommended for Tokenized Strategies.**

 #### Contract Verification

-Once the Strategy is deployed and verified, you will need to verify the TokenizedStrategy functions as well.
-To do this, navigate to the /#code page on etherscan.
+Once the Strategy is deployed and verified, you must also verify the TokenizedStrategy functions.
+To do this, navigate to the /#code page on Etherscan.

 1. Click on the `More Options` drop-down menu.
 2. Click "is this a proxy?".